gowthamrajdev/fw-backend-assignment-/README.md

 SSL setup:

-App is using openSSL for certificates, Setting up SSL from the express js, Please check `app.js` file form `/src` dirctory.
-Refer the comments to enable the `server` code to read SSL certificate.
+App is using openSSL certificates, Setting up SSL from the express js, Please check `app.js` file form `/src` dirctory.
+Refer the comments to enable the `server` code to read SSL certificate locally.